 The most likely reason for cancellation of bus service will be for severe winter weather conditions, in which case one or more bus routes in the district may be cancelled.
 I will determine by 5:45 a.m. whether or not to cancel one or more bus routes, after consultation with transportation staff who carefully assess local road conditions after severe weather warnings.

 It is very important that you take note of what route(s) your child(ren) ride on.

 When road conditions are poor, some of the less maintained and more dangerous roads (i.e. winding, steep) may be determined unsafe to drive.
-We recommend that parents/guardians on these roads make a plan now with the Transportation Supervisor (250-748-1066 ext.
-275, email@example.com) for a safer pick-up and drop-off location.
+We recommend that parents/ guardians on these roads make a plan now with the Transportation Manager (250-748-1066 ext.
+275) for a safer pick-up and drop-off location.

 If buses are running more than fifteen minutes late, drivers will radio in to notify the transportation department.
-The transportation department will send an email to the Principals and Vice-Principals of the affected schools.
+The transportation department will advise the Principals and Vice-Principals of the affected schools.

 You can also sign up to get transportation department updates regarding route cancellations, changes, or delays on Twitter (@TransportSD79).

 The closure of schools in the district may occur when we are experiencing severe winter weather conditions, or when it is simply unsafe to ask parents and staff to report to school due to hazardous road conditions.
 Again, I will determine by 5:45 a.m. whether or not to close schools in the district after assessing the situation with staff.

 WHERE TO FIND BUS ROUTE AND SCHOOL CANCELLATION NOTIFICATIONS

 Any notice of official closings due to weather will be posted to the @CowichanSchools Facebook and Twitter accounts.